abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 It's a set of instructions to solve a problem/perform a task

-> **Data structures are just saving memory, and Algorithms are just actions taken on that memory**
+> **Data structures are saving memory, and Algorithms are actions taken on that memory**

 - We use Big O to analyze the performance of an algorithm (how fast it is, how much memory it takes up, etc.)
 - It's not enough to know how long an algorithm takes to run—you need to know how the running time increases as the input size increases.
 That’s where Big O notation comes in.